Sv443-Network/SvCoreLib/docs.md

 > With the parameter `count` you can specify how many pseudo-random numbers you want to receive.
 Defaults to 16 if left undefined.
 > The `seed` parameter is where you should provide your seed.
 If no seed is provided, a random seed will be generated using [randomSeed()](#seededrngrandomseed).
 You will be able to view the generated seed in the returned object.
 > ```ts
-> scl.seededRNG.generateSeededNumbers(count?: number, seed?: number | string): SeededRandomNumbers
+> scl.seededRNG.generateNumbers(count?: number, seed?: number | string): SeededRandomNumbers
 > ```
 >
 > <br><details><summary><b>Example Code - click to show</b></summary>